Thread Types, Terms, Designation, and How to Identify & Measure Threads | CNCLATHING

 A thread is a helix ridge wrapped on the inside or outside of a cylinder or cone, forms straight threads or tapered threads.
 The thread is the essential feature of the screw as a threaded fastener, used to convert between rotational and linear movement or force.
 Threads are set at an angle to the axis of the fastener or component like screw and bolt.
 Thread sizes are given in nominal sizes, not in the actual measurement.
 Threads are designated by the major diameter of the external thread and a pitch measurement.

-You can get a more intuitive explanation from the figure below.
-The picture is from the network》
+You can get a more intuitive understanding from the figure below.

-– Thread flanks: the surface of the thread which connects the crest and the root.
+3. Thread flank: the surface of the thread which connects the crest and the root.

-– Thread diameter: there are three characteristics diameters of threads: major diameter, pitch diameter, and minor diameter.
+5. Thread diameter: there are three characteristic diameters of threads: major diameter, pitch diameter, and minor diameter.

-3) Pitch diameter: the pitch diameter of a particular thread is the diameter of an imaginary co-axial cylindrical surface, intersects the thread flanks at equidistant points.
+• Pitch diameter: the pitch diameter of a particular thread is the diameter of an imaginary co-axial cylindrical surface that intersects the thread flanks at equidistant points.

 Different Types of Threads - What are Types of Fasteners Threads